raspberrypilearning/dancing-unicorn-rainbow/en/step_5.md

 [[[rpi-scratch-control-led]]]

-+ To practice controlling your LED, try the following:
++ To practice controlling your LED, complete the following challenges:
-1)
+1) On an event, make your LED go on for 2 seconds and then off
+2) On an event, make your LED go on for 2 seconds and then off for 2 seconds
+3) On an event, make your LED blink on and off repeatedly
+4) Make your LED blink faster